loader image

 Monitoring your Blood Sugar Levels

 Keeping track of your blood sugar is quite important, especially if you’re at risk for diabetes or are currently in management.
-Diabetes affects 537 million people globally, and unfortunately up to 101 million Indians are contributing to these numbers making India the diabetes capital of the world.
+Diabetes affects over 537 million people worldwide, and India alone has more than 101 million diabetics, making regular blood sugar monitoring crucial for heart disease prevention.
 So, it becomes even more important to monitor your blood sugar levels as it greatly raises the risk of heart disease.

 How to Carry It Out